AyanaZaire/git-interview-baseline/README.md

 # Git Collaboration

 ## Learning Objectives

-Let's learn how to:
+After this reading we should know how to:

-1. Create and checkout a new branch for your repository with `git checkout -b <branch name>`.
+1. Create and checkout a new branch for your repository with `git checkout -b <branch name>`
-2. Create commits within a branch using `git commit -m "Your message"`.
+2. Create commits within a branch using `git commit -m "Your message"`
-3. Merge branches with `git merge`.
+3. Merge branches with `git merge`
-4. Work with remote branches using `git fetch` and `git merge` or `git pull`.
+4. Work with remote branches using `git fetch` and `git merge` or `git pull`
+5. Explain why the git workflow is so important

 ## Introduction